Learn more about our work, figures and results? Check out our reports, annual reports and other publications.

 The Ministry of Justice and Security publishes every week the influx figures, that is the number of asylum applications that have been submitted.
 This concerns refugees that apply for asylum in The Netherlands for the first time, submit a repeated asylum application or would like to reunite with family members who already have an asylum permit.
 Also asylum seekers that are being relocated or resettled in The Netherlands are part of these influx figures.
 You can also find here, for example, the monthly and annual reports concerning asylum and migration figures, the outlined results of the IND and his partners as a whole and the registered alerts and incidents on the reception centres of the Central Agency for the Reception of Asylum Seekers (COA).
 The figures are only available in Dutch.

-The Rapportage Vreemdelingenketen (RVK) is a bi-annual report containing key figures on the results that the Vreemdelingenketen has achieved, compared to the previous year.
+The Rapportage Vreemdelingenketen (RVK) is a bi-annual report containing key figures on the results that the organisations cooperating in the immigration process (Vreemdelingenketen) has achieved, compared to the previous year.
 Among other topics this report shows figures concerning submitted first applications for residence permits (regular and asylum, classified by purpose of residence) and the percentages of first applications that have been granted.
 It also contains data on the number of appeals, departures, rejections at the border, supervision on legal residence and departure from The Netherlands.
 The figures are only available in Dutch.

-Centraal Bureau voor de Statistiek (CBS) regularly publishes reports on migration.
+Statistics Netherlands (in Dutch: Centraal Bureau voor de Statistiek (CBS)) regularly publishes reports on migration.
 Figures on migration can also be found on Statline (temporarily only available in Dutch).
 There you can find figures concerning the numbers of migrants that come to The Netherlands (including EU-citizens), the reason of migration (migration motive), age, country of birth, nationality and the citizens that have obtained the Dutch nationality (classified by former nationality and kind of regulation).

 CBS bases these data on the citizens that have been registered in the Municipal Personal Records Database (BRP).
 Therefore, these figures differ from the IND figures, that are based on the date of application for a residence permit or the date of granting a residence permit.

-On the website Eurostat points out wich definitions have been used for the figures.
+On the website Eurostat points out which definitions have been used for the figures.

-The definitions used in the Eurostat reports may deviate from the definitions that separate member states use.
-For a more specific explanation of the definitions Eurostat refers to the meta data on the above mentioned link.
+The definitions used in the Eurostat reports may differ from the definitions that separate member states use.
+For a more specific explanation of the definitions Eurostat refers to the meta data on the link below.